yuchaojiang/CODEX/README.md

 The GC content and the mappability can be obtained from the code below with minor adaptations for the mouse genome:
 * [GC content](https://github.com/yuchaojiang/CODEX/blob/master/mouse/getgc.R)
 * [Mappability pre-calculation](https://github.com/yuchaojiang/CODEX/blob/master/mouse/mapp.R) (Note: This step can be computationally expensive and thus parallel computing is recommended.
-For CODEX by default, the mappability for exonic targets in human h19 assembly is pre-computed and stored as part of the package).
+For CODEX in its default setting, the mappability for exonic targets in human h19 assembly is pre-computed and stored as part of the package).
 * [Mappability](https://github.com/yuchaojiang/CODEX/blob/master/mouse/getmapp.R)